Wilderness has several interpretations in Europe and one European definition, but few of us interpret Wilderness as a home.

-Wilderness was borne in the clash of civilisations during times in history.
+Wilderness was born in the clash of civilisations during times in history.
 In the period when Europeans started to explore new continents, they came in contact with other civilisations.
 These civilisations lived in a harmony with nature for millennia.
 The explorers and pioneers did not noticed that at first.
 This harmony did not fit to the European concept of civilisation.
 The result was that they not only conquered the local people, but also the local land.
 The conquest in this context led often to eradication of local population and devastation of their land.

 Only a few individuals in the past centuries detected this momentum and raised their voice.
 The land that was used for millennia by local people had still extraordinary value in the eyes of these Europeans.
 Suddenly, the concept of Wilderness started to grow slowly.
 Bill Mason very nicely described this momentum in his book: